 Step 1: Show Corrupt Devices via Registry

 We will first enable display of hidden but corrupt devices via Registry Editor.
+This will show USB device which hangs your PC.
 To open Registry Editor, go to RUN, type

 regedit and press ENTER.